Milli, an all-star Singapore dining and nightlife concept, to open at National Gallery Singapore on May 31

 Big on Singapore flavours

 He says: “The approach is not to replicate traditional dishes, but to reinterpret them using premium ingredients, while keeping the experience accessible.
-It will be food I want to eat myself with friends and loved ones on a daily basis.”
+It will be food I want to eat with friends and loved ones on a daily basis.”
 Set lunches will be priced from $38.

-On the cocktail front, Mudaliar draws from familiar references that evoke nostalgia.
-Cocktails include Peranakan Spritz, which is concocted with blue pea flower, coconut soda, ginger flower, and served with kueh on the side, as well as a revived “Million Dollar” cocktail—a lesser-known classic created by Ngiam Tong Boon, the same bartender behind Raffles Hotel’s Singapore Sling.
+On the cocktail front, Mudaliar draws from references that evoke nostalgia.
+Cocktails include Peranakan Spritz, which is concocted with blue pea flower, coconut soda, ginger flower, and served with kueh on the side, as well as a revived “Million Dollar” cocktail—a lesser-known classic created by Ngiam Tong Boon, the bartender behind Raffles Hotel’s Singapore Sling.
 The forgotten cocktail is updated with gin, pineapple juice, sherry and mandarin grenadine.
 The focus is on flavours that are approachable, with deeper layers of storytelling.

 Party like it is the 2000s

-For party animals at Milli Lounge, the entertainment programme centres on open-format music spanning genres over the past 20 years.
+For party animals at Milli Lounge, the entertainment programme centres on open-format music spanning the past 20 years.
 From pop, house, to disco, funk, R&B to more recent hits, the playlists are designed around what Singaporeans recognise and enjoy.

 He adds: “We are creating an intimate, cosy space that brings people together through the songs we all carry with us.
 It pulls at something familiar, but what happens in the room feels entirely new.
 It is that shared energy, that moment where everyone feels it at the same time, that people leave talking about long after the night ends.”